typetron/typetron.org/tutorials/twitter-clone/images.md

 })
 ```

-Now, we can open the image using this url: _localhost:8000/tweets-media/the-weird-image-name_,
+Now, we can open the image using this url: _localhost:8000/tweets-media/the-weird-image-name_, eg: _localhost:
-eg: _localhost:8000/tweets-media/upload_73830303b8e292.jpg_.
+8000/tweets-media/upload_73830303b8e292.jpg_.

 <div class="tutorial-next-page">
     In the next part we will add the ability to update the user profile